The Ad Library Becomes Political Memory

 The democratic version is less elegant but more durable.
 Political ads can be found.
 Sponsors can be named.
 Synthetic elements are disclosed.
 Targeting is bounded.
 Researchers can inspect patterns.
 Archives survive long enough for history, not only immediate scandal.
 Enforcement failures leave records.
 Platforms cannot turn memory on and off according to convenience.

 Political persuasion has always involved theater, compression, emotion, and myth.
 AI does not invent those forces.
 It industrializes their variation and hides more of the production process behind interfaces.
-The ad library is therefore not a bureaucratic footnote.
-It is one of the places where public reality becomes auditable.
+That is why ad libraries belong beside public-comment records, public registers, and claim hygiene.
+They are memory tools for institutions under pressure from synthetic scale.

 The rule should be plain: if a platform sells political reach, it owes the public political memory.